julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 - Endorgenic: once triggered, it keeps on running.
 - Exorgenic: we need to add energy for it to keep running.

 Sometimes I feel like not doing anything at all, but sometimes once I am in the flow I can work on something non stop.
 This kind of dynamic of being in the flow/momentum is the type that we want.
 A workflow with positive experience can carry us through this kind of flow/momentum.
-Once we're inside it we keep on coming back to it because it makes us feel amazing.
+Once we're inside it, we keep on coming back to it because it makes us feel amazing.

 > If the work is rewarding, dynamics of motivation and rewards become sustainable and propel the whole process forward.

 One way to be inside an endorgenic process is by having a constant feedback loop.
-Feedback loop can gives motivation and also improve our own learning process.
-Beside feedback loop one thing that can keep us motivated is by getting better.
-As we get better the thing that we do becomes more fun to do.
-Keep on finding feedback wether it's positive or negative, by doing this we can have a growth mindset.
+Feedback loop can gives motivation and also improves our own learning process.
+Beside feedback loop, one thing that can keep us motivated is by getting better.
+As we get better, the thing that we do becomes more fun to do.
+Keep on finding feedback whether it's positive or negative, by doing this we can have a growth mindset.

 > If we're being praised for what we are, we will do something to impress.